kyma-project/test-infra/templates/README.md

 ## Overview

 Jobs and Prow configuration are generated from templates.
-The `templates` directory has this structure:
+The `templates` directory has the following structure:

-- `templates` which is the subdirectory with all template files that supply the definition of [Prow jobs](../../prow/jobs) used in Kyma.
+- `templates` which is the subdirectory with all template files that supply the definition of [Prow jobs](../prow/jobs) used in Kyma.
 - `config.yaml` which is the configuration file that describes jobs that the [Render Templates](../development/tools/cmd/rendertemplates) tool should generate using job definitions from templates.

 The template list includes: